BITCOIN HALVING

-Understanding Halving Progress
+Understanding the Bitcoin Halving

 A Bitcoin halving happens every 210,000 blocks — roughly every four years.
 The next halving is estimated to happen in the first week of April, 2028.
 When it happens, miners get half as much Bitcoin for each block they solve.
 It started at 50 BTC per block in 2009, then dropped to 25, then 12.5, then 6.25, and now 3.125 BTC since April 2024.